mattyfours/practice-problems/problems/problem-2/README.md

 ### Description

-- A submit form event is created that have multiple number input fields
+- A submit form event is created that has multiple number input fields.
-- Use the event data to grab the sum of all the inputed ages
+- Use the event data to grab the sum of all the inputed ages.
-- Do not use duplicate ages if the age exists more than once
+- If a age is inputed multiple times, only the first input should count towards the total.

 Example Form HTML: